NancyBolstad/game/README.md

-# Cartoon Game of Thrones
+# Cartoon Game of Thrones - Board Game

 A simple online board game based on A Song of Ice and Fire / Game of Thrones.